Nerg4l/broadcastt-js/README.md

 const Broadcastt = require('broadcastt-js');
 ```

-Second you have to initialize a object
+Second you have to initialize an object

 ```javascript
 const socket = new Broadcastt(APP_KEY);